Checkmk

-Checkmk is software developed in Python and C++ for IT Infrastructure monitoring.
+Checkmk is a software system developed in Python and C++ for IT Infrastructure monitoring.
 It is used for the monitoring of servers, applications, networks, cloud infrastructures (public, private, hybrid), containers, storage, databases and environment sensors.

-Checkmk is available in three editions: an open source edition ("Checkmk Raw Edition – CRE"), a commercial enterprise edition ("Checkmk Enterprise Edition – CEE") and a commercial edition for managed services providers ("Checkmk Managed Services Edition – CME").
-These Checkmk-Editions are available for a range of platforms, in particular for various versions of Debian, Ubuntu, SLES and Red Hat / CentOS, and also as a Docker Image.
+Checkmk is available in four editions: an open source edition (Checkmk Raw Edition), a commercial enterprise-grade edition (Checkmk Enterprise Edition), a commercial edition with advanced cloud monitoring features (Checkmk Cloud Edition), and an edition for managed services providers (Checkmk Managed Services Edition).
+These Checkmk Editions are available for a range of platforms, in particular for various versions of Debian, Ubuntu, SLES and Red Hat, and also as a Docker Image.
 In addition, physical appliances of various sizes as well as a virtual appliance are offered to simplify the administration of the underlying operating system through a graphical user interface and to enable high-availability solutions.

 The agents used by Checkmk to collect data are available for 11 platforms, including Windows.

 History

 Checkmk originated in 2008 as an Agent-substituting shell script for Inetd, and was published in April 2009 under GPL.
 It was initially based on Nagios, and extended this with a number of new components.
 The open source edition (Checkmk Raw Edition) also continues to be based on the Nagios-core, and bundles this with additional open source components into a complete system.

-Over many years Checkmk's commercial editions have evolved into a self-contained monitoring system – one that has replaced all of the essential Nagios components with its own – including its very own monitoring core.
+Over many years, Checkmk's commercial editions have evolved into a self-contained monitoring system – one that has replaced all of the essential Nagios components with its own – including its very own monitoring core.
 The majority of the developments for the commercial editions, in particular all plug-ins, are also available into the Checkmk Raw Edition.

-While in the past Checkmk was designed for monitoring large and heterogeneous on-premise environments, from version 1.5+ (1.5p12) it also supports the monitoring of AWS, Azure, Docker and Kubernetes services.
+While in the past Checkmk was designed for monitoring large and heterogeneous on-premises environments, from version 1.5+ (1.5p12) it also supports the monitoring of AWS, Azure, Docker and Kubernetes services.

-Checkmk is being developed by tribe29 GmbH in Munich Germany, which until 16.04.2019 operated under the name of Mathias Kettner GmbH.
-Together with the company name change, the product name "Check_MK" was also changed to "Checkmk".
+Checkmk is being developed by Checkmk GmbH in Munich, Germany.
+Until 16.04.2019 it operated under the name of Mathias Kettner GmbH, at which point the company was rebranded to tribe29 GmbH, while the product name "Check_MK" was also changed to "Checkmk".
+A subsequent rebranding took place on 14.04.2023, when the company has been renamed to Checkmk GmbH.